 private Vector2 move;

-// Called once at the start
+// Called at the start

 void Start()